Henry Pickerill: Return to New Zealand

 Following the end of the war Pickerill, his unit, and the remaining 59 patients departed in March 1919 on the SS Tainui.
 After their arrival back in New Zealand in May 1919 they established themselves as the Facial and Jaw Department within the military section at Dunedin Hospital.
 The military had established this specialist orthopedic centre within Dunedin Hospital under the command of Lt.
 Col. L. E. Barnett in 1918.
 It was housed in the Batchelor, Sidcup and newly built Alexandra Wards of the hospital.
-By June 1919 when Pickerill succeeded Barnett as officer in charge this centre when combined with the 25 bed capacity of the Jaw Hospital could treat and house 111 servicemen.
+In June 1919, Pickerill succeeded Barnett as officer in charge.
+The centre, when combined with the 25 bed capacity of the Jaw Hospital, could treat and house 111 servicemen.

 Reporting to Pickerill were four technical staff - a modeller, photographer, dental mechanic, and artist.
-In addition Pickerill was able to draw on the services of other members of the military establishment of the hospital which included orthopedic surgeons, Majors Thomas Fergus and J. Renfrew White and two physicians, Captains M. Marshall and R. Fitzgerald as well as nurses and VADs.
-When the military section was closed in 1920 and its assets transferred to the Hospital Board Pickerill was appointed to the honorary staff of the hospital.
-While surgeries were undertaken in the hospital the Red Cross Society in June 1919 rented for three years Woodside, the substantial home which was owned by Richard Brinsley the proprietor of a local iron-foundry firm at 4 Lovelock Avenue in North Dunedin.
-Known as the Woodside Jaw Hospital it was used to house the patients Pickerill had bought back from the United Kingdom, conduct some treatments and as a convalescent centre.
+In addition Pickerill was able to draw on the services of other members of the military establishment of the hospital.
+When the military section was closed in 1920 and its assets transferred to the Hospital Board, Pickerill was appointed to the honorary staff of the hospital.
+While surgeries were undertaken in the hospital of the Red Cross Society in June 1919 rented for three years Woodside, the substantial home which was owned by Richard Brinsley the proprietor of a local iron-foundry firm at 4 Lovelock Avenue in North Dunedin.
+Known as the Woodside Jaw Hospital, it was used to house the patients Pickerill had bought back from the United Kingdom, conduct some treatments, and as act a convalescent centre.